rescribet/link-redux/README.md

 This was built at [Argu](https://argu.co), if you like what we do, these technologies or open data, send us [a mail](mailto:info@argu.co).

+### Road to 1.0
+We're busy building the next version of link lib/redux, since there are a lot of changes, the documentation is generally outdated, so the tests are a good place to look for the current API.

 ## Basic Usage

 Wrap the main React tree with a `LinkedRenderStore`: